Back Extension

 What is Back Extension:

-The Back Extension is a core exercise that primarily works the spinal erectors.
+The Back Extension is a spinal extension exercise, primarily working the erector spinae.
 It involves extending the spine by lifting the upper body while the lower body remains anchored.
-This exercise can be performed on the floor, a back extension bench, or with specialized equipment like a Roman chair.
+This exercise can be performed on the floor, on a back extension bench, or with specialized equipment like a Roman chair.

 Key Benefits: